 - is a Patriot Guard Rider — honoring those who made the ultimate sacrifice for our freedom

-- is an active member of Oregon III% and leader at People's Church
+- is an involved with other Liberty minded organizations such as III% and leader at People's Church

 Secretary Sandy Muncy first saw the need for political involvement beyond voting about 20 years ago while living in Tennessee.
 She founded and developed the Bradley County chapter of Tennessee Right to Life and served as its president.
 That led to a position with TRTL as Southeast Field Representative.
 She organized eight county chapters and recruited and trained leaders to educate their communities on life issues through statewide projects.
 Just prior to returning to Salem in 2010, she served on the TRTL board and its Legislative Endorsement Committee.